ccUnity3d/Brainztorm-docs/manual/users/server.rst

 Introduction
 ============

-It provides an interface for managing users and their devices to record useful information for managing a game, recording data such as:
+Provides an interface to manage users and their devices.
+Also, collects useful information and allows you to perform actions such as:

-- Information about the device log on to the game.
+- Device login on to the game.
-- Unification of devices for social networking.
+- Unified devices for social networking.
-- Location by device user.
+- Location by user device.
-- Lifetime a user and their history logins.
-- Registration logs of a device in the game.
-- Management of banned users.
+- Play session history.
+- Banned users management.
-- Resource management game to a user.
+- Resource management.
-- State of other modules such as:
+- Integration with other modules:
  - Achievements
  - Resources
  - Store